cloudnative-pg/cloudnative-pg/docs/src/applications.md

 # Connecting from an application

-Applications are supposed to work with the services created by Cloud Native PostgreSQL in the same Kubernetes cluster:
+Applications are supposed to work with the services created by CloudNativePG in the same Kubernetes cluster:

 * `[cluster name]-rw`